About Damn Time

 "About Damn Time" is a song by American singer and rapper Lizzo, released on April 14, 2022, by Nice Life Recordings and Atlantic Records as the lead single from her fourth studio album Special (2022).
 The song reached number one in the United States, becoming her second number one single there, while reaching the top three in ten additional countries, as well as number six on the Billboard Global 200 chart.
-The song was nominated at the 2022 MTV Video Music Awards for Song of the Year, Best Pop Video, and Song of Summer.
-The song won Record of the Year at the 65th Annual Grammy Awards making her the first female rapper to win the award, also receiving nominations for Song of the Year and Best Pop Solo Performance.
-Additionally, Purple Disco Machine's remix won the Grammy Award for Best Remixed Recording.

 Background

 "About Damn Time" was the final song created for Special.
 Prior to the song's creation, Lizzo felt the album was not yet complete, so she wanted to write a song that had the same uplifting emotional impact as "Good as Hell."

 Blake Slatkin, a co-writer and co-producer of the song, explained in a 2022 Billboard interview that he and Ricky Reed began creating the song in January of that year.
 According to Slatkin, the song began with four piano chords which Reed used as a basis for a bassline.
 At that point, the two played Lizzo the instrumental, motivating her to travel to the studio to contribute to the track.
 Slatkin credits Lizzo with crafting the hook and melodies.
 The song required approximately thirty additional studio sessions to finish, spanning four months.
 At one point, the song featured an entirely different chorus from the one included in the final release.

 About the song's thematic content, Lizzo stated, "I think life had thrown some major traumas and hard experiences at us, especially globally these last few years.
 And I wanted to write a song that allowed us to take a moment and celebrate our survival, and celebrate how far we’ve come."